 The proposed 3,400 sq.ft. bicycle hub is envisioned to be an amenity space for residents, surrounding community and Apple Campus 2 employees.
 The programming would include a gathering space, repair shop, short-term bike rentals, lockers, restrooms and coffee and juice bar.
-A separate bar facility would be located within the clubhouse..
+A separate bar facility would be located within the clubhouse.
+Staff recommends that odor abatement systems must be installed in any common food preparation area as a condition of approval, which is included in the Development Permit resolution as Attachment 1A.

-The application seeks to incorporate sustainability elements such as 40 EV charging stations, use of recycled water for landscaping, plant list of California natives and climate-appropriate species, and promoting transportation alternatives to single occupancy vehicles.
+The application seeks to incorporate sustainability elements such as 40 EV charging stations, use of recycled water to water landscaping, plant list of California natives and climate-appropriate species, and promoting transportation alternatives to single occupancy vehicles.
 A more detailed discussion is provided within the transportation/parking section of the staff report.